LottieAnning/LIFE4136_rotation3/README.md

 ![First PCA](Figures/first_pca.png)

-For reference, this figure from Marburger et al on 'Interspecific introgression mediates adaptation to whole genome duplication' shows some information on ploidy and purity (not all populations are included in this paper):
+For reference, this figure from the Marburger paper *(linked at the top of the page)* shows some information on ploidy and purity of the data I am looking at (not all populations are included in this paper):

 ![Marburger Plot](Figures/marburger_plot.png)